What Is a Rotator Cuff Impingement?

 Rotator cuff impingement is most common in older adults and athletes, but 20% of all people will get it at some point in their lives.
-This shoulder problem can often be treated at home, but in severe cases you may need surgery.
+This shoulder problem can often be treated at home.
+In severe cases, you may need surgery.

 If you have a rotator cuff impingement, you’ll notice pain in your shoulder.
-Reaching your arms behind your back or raising them overhead will make the soreness worse.
-So will twisting motions, such as trying to put on a coat.
+It will be worse when you reach your arms behind your back, raise them overhead, or make twisting motions, such as trying to put on a coat.

 Some people wake up at night because of the pain.

 Your symptoms could come on quickly if an injury is to blame.
-If you’re older, the signs could show up slowly over a period of time.
+If you’re older, the signs could show up slowly over time.

 Your doctor will ask about your symptoms.
-Then she’ll have you move your shoulder in different ways to test your strength and range of motion.
+They’ll have you move your shoulder in different ways to test your strength and range of motion.

-Because many other conditions share the same symptoms as impingement, your doctor will likely do an imaging test to see what’s happening inside your shoulder.
+Because many other conditions share the same symptoms as impingement, your doctor will probably do an imaging test to see what’s happening inside your shoulder.
 This may include an X-ray, ultrasound, or MRI.

 - Rest.
 You’ll need to stop all physical activity that puts stress on your shoulder or causes you pain.
 This may include things you do at your job.

 - Physical therapy.
-Your therapist can teach you exercises help reduce the swelling in your shoulder.
+Your therapist can teach you exercises to help strengthen the muscles of your shoulder.
 They’ll also improve your strength and range of motion.

 - Injection.
-A shot of numbing medicine and steroids in your shoulder joint can reduce soreness and swelling.
+A shot of numbing medicine and steroids in your shoulder joint can ease soreness and swelling.

-Most people who follow these steps see their shoulder pain improve in 3 to 6 months.
+Most people who follow these steps notice that their shoulder pain is better in 3 to 6 months.

 If your symptoms don’t go away after 6 months, your doctor could suggest surgery.
-This may also be needed if one of your tendons is torn and can’t heal on its own.
+You may also need it if one of your tendons is torn and can’t heal on its own.

 The most common surgery to fix a rotator cuff impingement is called a subacromial decompression (SAD).
-Your surgeon will remove any swollen tissue in your shoulder and bony growths that have occurred.
-This helps with healing and creates more room in your shoulder so your tendon isn’t pinched any longer.
+Your surgeon will remove any swollen tissue in your shoulder and bony growths that have happened.
+This helps with healing and makes more room in your shoulder so your tendon isn’t pinched.

 The surgery often is done on an outpatient basis, meaning you shouldn’t have to spend the night in a hospital.

-Afterward, your arm will need to be in a sling or splint.
-While recovery is different for everyone, it may take 3 to 4 months before your arm fully heals.
-During that time you’ll need to do daily exercises to rebuild your strength.
+Afterward, you’ll need to keep your arm in a sling or splint.
+Recovery is different for everyone, but it may take 3 to 4 months before your arm fully heals.
+During that time, you’ll need to do daily exercises to rebuild your strength.